UK’s Labour shifts policy, now backs new Brexit referendum

 "I've asked repeatedly of Jeremy Corbyn, what will be Labour's policy at a general election?
 I haven't been clear and I'm not clear now."

-Tory contenders Hunt and Johnson are due to square off later Tuesday in their only head-to-head debate in the campaign.
+Tory contenders Hunt and Johnson were due to square off later Tuesday in their only head-to-head debate in the campaign.

 Both vow to succeed where May failed and take Britain out of the EU — even if that means leaving without an agreement on divorce terms and future relations.